Death march (project management): Famous examples

+Denver Airport baggage handling system

+WARSIM

-Among the most infamous death march projects are the Denver Airport baggage handling system and WARSIM, a U.S. Army wargame.
-The latter project was originally called WARSIM 2000 at its inception in the early 1990s.
+WARSIM is a U.S. Army wargame.
+The project was originally called WARSIM 2000 at its inception in the early 1990s.
 Several decades after its original scheduled delivery date, WARSIM had yet to support a single Army training exercise, but is still being funded, largely to vindicate those who conceived of the system and defended it over the lifetime of its development.
 WARSIM was eventually used in the North Carolina National Guard's Brigade Warfighter Exercise in January 2013.
 The WARSIM schedule slipped many times and still does not measure up to the legacy system it was supposed to replace.
 Moreover, WARSIM has a clumsy architecture that requires enough servers to fill a small room, while earlier "legacy" wargames run efficiently on a single standard desktop workstation.